Atanasio Girardot Sports Complex: Atanasio Girardot Stadium

-Concerts

 Medellín Sports Coliseum

 Medellin Sports Coliseum is a complex of five sports arenas: the Guillermo Gaviria Correa Coliseum for Martial Arts, the Jorge Valderrama Coliseum for Handball, the Jorge Hugo Giraldo Coliseum for Gymnastics, the Iván de Beodut Coliseum for Basketball, and the Yesid Santos Coliseum for Volleyball.
 The five gymnasiums were designed by Giancarlo Mazzanti and Plan B Architects.
 Three coliseums were renovated and two new coliseums were constructed in 18 months and with CO$50 million in preparation for the 2010 South American Games.
 The coliseum was built with wavy, sloped green roofs, and has an area of 493,000 square feet.

-Sporting events held

-The stadium has hosted many sporting events: